-Welcome to the Kansas Accessibility Resources Network (KSARN), an accessibility initiative of Wichita State University in partnership with Kansas State University, Johnson County Community College, Butler Community College, and Cowley County Community College.
+Welcome to the Kansas Accessibility Resources Network (KSARN).
 Our intention is to make this the destination for all things accessibility in the Midwest and beyond.
 Take a moment to look around and make yourself comfortable.
 All blog content on this site is open to everyone, and KSARN resources are free, and all we ask is that you sign up for a partnership account.
 Paid partnerships are also available to corporate partners who would like to join.

 AI and Accessibility